perrycarbone/bitesizeurl/README.md

 ### Deployment
 This app was written with a Heroku deployment stack in mind.
 However, you can deploy it anywhere assuming you can run Ruby 2.3.0 and Rails 4.2.4 with a Postgres database.

+###Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/perrycarbone/bytesizeurl.

+###License

+The software is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).